Learning to Learn with Contrastive Meta-Objective: Empirical Studies

-As mentioned in Section~\ref{sec:exp-fscv}, \TheName{} uses a simple and intuitive configuration across all baselines in the experiments, demonstrating significant improvement even with minimal hyperparameter tuning.
-Fully unlocking the potential of \TheName{} through hyperparameter optimization presents an interesting but challenging task due to the high dimensionality of its settings.
-These settings include surrogate forms of contrastive loss, the distance function $\phi$, the weight parameter $\lambda$, subset sampling strategy $\pi_\kappa$, the number of subsets $K$, task batch size $B$, and batch sampling strategy, all of which may vary for each specific meta-learner.

-In this section, we explore the impact of key \TheName{} settings: (1) the number of subset samples $K$, which influences the model's complexity, and (2) the contrastive loss, including the distance function $\phi$, the weighting factor $\lambda$, and the use of InfoNCE as a replacement for $(d^{\text{in}} - d^{\text{out}})$.
-All results are based on the 5-way 1-shot miniImageNet setting.
+We show \TheName{} does not require much efforts on tuning hyperparameters.
+Furthermore, better performance can be obtained through hyperparameter optimization for specific meta-learners.
+In this Section we show the impact of key \TheName{} settings: (1) the number of subset samples $K$, which influences the model's complexity, and (2) the contrastive loss, including the distance function $\phi$, the weighting factor $\lambda$, and the use of InfoNCE as a replacement for $(d^{\text{in}} - d^{\text{out}})$.